kevinyswong/kevinyswong.github.io/index.md

 we've been talking about paintings, I wish to point out visual styles as a parallel to writing style.
-Just as a viewer can perceive the visual difference between a Rococo and a Pointillist, an Art Deco and a color field, a Fauvist and a Dada, a reader can readily perceive the difference between writing style, between how words are strung together.
+Just as a viewer can perceive the visual difference between a Rococo and a Pointillist, an Art Deco and a color field, a Fauvist and a Dada, a reader can readily perceive the difference between writing styles, between how words are strung together.
 Regardless of the actual content, the viewer's perception of the painting is more heavily affected by its style than the subtance, and the same is true when it comes to writing.

 How has painting evolved into modernity?
 Although a great deal of complexity can be found in the writings of the painters themselves, their critics, and art historians, this statement is in the spirit of the generalized stroke of
-integration: from the artists commissioned as court painters dependent on royalty interested in immortalizing the aristocracy, from the religious images in the Sistine Chapel imposed on the people from the high-mountain, divine and unquestionable, to the manicured, stilted, time-intensive oil pieces of landscape and portrait painters working in artificial, academic, fixed studios, to the initial steps of liberation among the Impressionists prioritizing the freedom of movement and actual human perception, to the fragmented vantages of Cubism, to Surrealism's eerie absurdities conveying the unconscious mind, to the total rejection of reality in Abstract Expressionism, each progression has been detached more and more from the adamance of reality, instead moving closer and closer to ourselves—in paring all away until what remains is the simplicity of color, form, and their mutual interactions: at last, purity and expression.
+integration: from the medieval artists commissioned as court painters dependent on royalty seeking to immortalize the aristocracy, from the religious images in the Sistine Chapel imposed on the people from the high mountain, divine and unquestionable, to the manicured, stilted, time-intensive oil pieces of landscape and portrait painters working in artificial, academic, fixed studios, to the initial steps of liberation among the Impressionists prioritizing the freedom of movement and actual human perception, to the fragmented vantages of Cubism, to Surrealism's eerie absurdities conveying the unconscious mind, to the total rejection of reality in Abstract Expressionism, each progression has departed more and more from the adamance of reality, instead moving closer and closer to ourselves—in paring all away until what remains is the simplicity of color, form, and their mutual interactions: at last, purity and expression.
 The gradual progression of painting styles follows the movement inwards; if at first the primitive eyes marvelled at the earth's complexity, wishing to recreate it within the confines of the canvas of our grasp, so the eyes of modernity, matured and weary of tediously, rotely, maniacally copying down the